PhantomAppDevelopment/firebase-as3/storage/README.md

 }
 ```

+## Uploading from a fixed location

+To upload a file you require to send it as a `ByteArray`.
+The following snippets show the most common scenarios.

 If you upload the same file to the same location, it will be replaced with new metadata.

-### Uploading from a fixed location

 In this example we are uploading a file from a predefined location.
 A common example is syncing a save game after a game session: